PrasanthE2001/Experiment-02--Design-simulate-an-environment-for-pick-place-operations-with-Industrial-Robot-us/README.md

 ### RESULTS :
-    Thus, an environment for pick & place operations with Industrial Robot using Robo DK software is designed and simulated.
+    Thus, an environment for pick & place operations with Industrial Robot using Robo DK software is designed and simulated